chei-l/goyo/content/get_started/configuration/index.md

 ### Logo

-Configure your site's logo using the new structured format:
+Configure your site's logo using the structured format:

 ```toml
 [extra.logo]